Zeeman term for the N\'eel vector in a two sublattice antiferromagnet using Dzyaloshinsky-Moriya interaction and magnetic field: Introduction

 \section{Introduction}

 Antiferromagnets hold a promise for a faster spintronics platform.
-The spin wave dynamics of an atiferromagnetic system is controlled by an energy scale $\propto J$, where $J$ is the antiferromagnetic exchange.
+The spin wave dynamics of an antiferromagnetic system is controlled by an energy scale $\propto J$, where $J$ is the antiferromagnetic exchange.
 For ferromagnets the same scale is $\propto \sqrt{K J}$ where $K$ is a local anisotropy.
 In most materials $J\gg K$.
 The energy scale for the antiferromagnet translates to a frequency scale of a few THz.
 Antiferromagnets offer another significant advantage over ferromagnetic devices.
 Since the net magnetic moment largely cancels over a unit cell, they do not produce stray fields.
 This is particularly important in device design, where we would like our individual memory components to be isolated from one another.
 It is in stark contrast to ferromagnets where solitons do not possess an inertia and dynamics is controlled by the local spin Berry phase \cite{nunez2006,RMPYaroslav2018,shick2010,Jungwirth2016,Marrows2016}.

 However, these advantages also present a significant handicap--of coupling antiferromagnetic solitons to external probes.
 The absence of a local spin density implies a minor response to spin currents.
 The response to external magnetic fields is also tuned down by a factor of the exchange strength.
-One way to manipulate these solitons is to transfer linear momentum, exploiting the inertial dynamics of the solitons \cite{skkim14,tveten14}.
+One way to manipulate these solitons is to transfer linear momentum, exploiting the inertial dynamics of the solitons \cite{skkim14,tveten14,qaiumzadeh18}.
 This can be achieved, for instance, by using magnons to scatter from the domain walls.
 Other methods involve creating a local Berry phase which can then be coupled to an external spin current field.
 This technique was used in Ref. \cite{dasgupta17} to generate a Magnus force for an antiferromagnetic vortex.

 We know from the classic work of Schryer and Walker \cite{schryer74} that, in a collective coordinate picture \cite{tretiakov08}, an external magnetic field acts like a force on the ferromagnetic domain wall in one dimension.
 This construction can be extended generically to any spatial dimension.
 In the ferromagnetic case, the gyroscopic dynamics causes the force to act in the angular momentum channel, leading to a precession of the domain wall.